C64 OS USER'S GUIDE

 TextView supports PETSCII and 7-bit ASCII files.
-PETSCII is the native mode, but clicking the ASCII checkbox at the bottom of the Utility enables on-the-fly ASCII to PETSCII conversion.
+Use the radio buttons at the bottom to select between displaying as PETSCII or doing on-the-fly conversion from ASCII.
 The Wrap checkbox toggles soft-wrap on and off.
 Line endings, CR, LF and CRLF are autodetected and handled appropriately.

 TextView also has automatic support for MText.
 MText is a lightweight marked-text format introduced with C64 OS that has support for left, right and center justification, standard, strong and emphatic text styles, text colors, horizontal rules, and inline links.

 MText codes are byte values not defined by either PETSCII or ASCII.
 Therefore a plain text file does not accidentally get interpreted as MText.